timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 ```

 ## Create Lambda function from the container
-You can use the same lambda *create-function* as before, but now define the --package-type parameter as *Image* and
+You can use the same Lambda `create-function` command as you used earlier, but this
+time you need to define the `--package-type` parameter as `image`, and add the ECR
-add the ECR Image URI as well with the --code flag.
+Image URI using the `--code` flag:

 ```bash
 aws lambda create-function --region us-east-1 \
 --function-name docker_function --package-type Image \
 --code ImageUri=<ECR Image URI> --role arn:aws:iam::818196790983:role/Lambda
 ```

 ## Schedule your Lambda function